 DOPPLEGANGERS?

 If you are a student and/or a lover of history, you understand the importance of pictures.
 If you are also an artist like me, you have a knack and a passion for them.
 You can imagine my excitement, when I came to the conclusion that I had discovered the world's sweetest honeyhole of authentic historic images.
 I have been gathering them for about four years...
-95% from one dealer on the Internet; a person who lists the old tintypes as "Man with Mustache" or "Woman With Nice Dress."
-He has no clue what he is selling.
-Yes, I have even tried to tell him.
-And so far I have watched him sell several thousand of these antique images.*******
+75% from one dealer on the Internet; a person who listed the old tintypes as "Man with Mustache" or "Woman With Nice Dress."
+He had no clue what he was selling.
+And yes, I even tried to tell him.
+So far I have watched him sell several thousand of these antique images.
+I snagged what I could!

-The tintype above may have been the very first of this steady stream of images I identified and then "saved" on this one Internet "auction block."
-I had been researching Ada Isaacs Menken, the "Madonna" of the Victorian era, and thought I had recognized her after surfing several times past her face.
-Then I became sure I had... and beyond a mere coincidence, and then I wondered- if there was one, then maybe there was another.
-Maybe even several.
-Not long after, I recognized another, a less known western woman- a famous Victorian taxidermist from Colorado.*******
+The tintype above may have been the very first of this steady stream of images that I identified and then "saved" on this one Internet "auction block."
+This was a famous Victorian taxidermist from Colorado.

-I can take a known image of a person, a "base image," and pinpoint around seven to ten key points on their face, and preserving their mathematical relationships to one another, overlay that unique map on one of my look-alikes.
-Starting with alignment of the eyes, which do not change very much during a person's life, the other points must come to rest pretty near the base image, to pass muster.
+I can take a known image of a person, a "base image," and pinpoint a minimum of five, but preferably around seven to ten key points on their face (eyes, nostrils, upper lip, chin), and through this "Q-5" preserve their mathematical relationships to one another, overlay that unique map on one of my look-alikes.
+Starting with alignment of the eyes, which do not change very much during a mature person's life, the other points must come to rest pretty near the same features on the base image, to pass muster.
 It is rare to find two portraits taken from exactly the same angle, so there will rarely be an 100% exact fit.
 But given considerations of age, weight gain, and the camera's point of view, I expect about a 90% fit to call it a match.
 And I get that often.
-This is my most recent discovery, coming out of my previous collection, (actually my brothers!) "pre-honeyhole," and only after researching the story of HIDETOWN.
-Before that, I had never even heard of John Larn.
-The match is not bad, if you allow the sheriff a comb-over later in life... and a more gaunt appearance after years in the saddle and the brutal conditioning of the plains. ******* One of the "deal-killers" are the comparison of ears.
-Sometimes everything lines up... but the ears do not.
-Amateurs ignore this inconsistency, thinking "ears change," but they only get longer, not smaller (without a knife fight or surgery).
-One must also match up the angle by which they sit on the head, the way they protrude or lay close to the skull, their shape, whether classic teardrop shape (upside down) or round or pointed... all must me considered.*******
+This is my most recent discovery.
+One must also match up the angle by which they sit on the head, the way they protrude or lay close to the skull, their shape, whether classic teardrop shape (upside down) or round or pointed... all must me considered.

 ABOVE- two acknowledged images of the most recognizable outlaw in American history... and not surprisingly, according to "quintangulation," they line up almost 100%.
 Today there is a great search on for old pictures which might earn the finder a Million.
 At any given time there are several vendors on Internet auctions wishfully offering "newly discovered" images of Billy the Kid.
 It is sad and somewhat suspicious that the only face history lovers seem to recognize is that of a serial killer whose bloody name became synomynous with New Mexico history- And bizarre that a picture of him would ever be thought to be worth so much.
 Well, I'm going to pop some of those bubbles here.